IntelLabs/nlp-architect/doc/source/installation.rst

    pkg-config, pkg-config, Retrieves information about installed libraries

 .. note::
-  The default installations of models use the default CPU backend installations.
-In order to use GPU/MKL backends the user must install it himself.
+  The default installations of models use the default CPU backend deep learning framework installations.

 Instructions
 ============

 We recommend installing NLP Architect within a virtual environment to ensure a self-contained environment.
 To install NLP Architect models within an already existing virtual environment, see below installation receipes for custom model installation.
 The default installation will create a new local virtual environment for development purposes.

-To get started using our library, run the following commands:
+To get started using our library, clone our repository:

 .. code:: python

   git clone https://github.com/NervanaSystems/ai-lab-nlp.git
-  cd ai-lab-nlp; make setup_env
+  cd ai-lab-nlp

+Models and NLP/NLU components are installed individualy (preferred way) or all at once (installed all deep learning frameworks and dependencies).